Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 These days, it's a bit more complicated...

-However, Android phones in the mid-tier prices and below likely won't keep up with Apple's image capturing prowess.
+However, Android mobiles in the mid-tier prices and below likely won't keep up with Apple's image capturing prowess.

 4. Who Has Better Apps: iPhone or Android?